antkaynak/Painterino-Online-Paint/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details JSColor has different license.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Exercon/Painterino-Online-Paint/blob/master/LICENSE) file for details.

+JSColor has different license.
 [JSLicense](http://www.gnu.org/licenses/gpl-3.0.txt) - for details visit their page [JSColor](http://jscolor.com/)